Understand the Legal Qualifications for an Evaluator

 The most important consideration is whether the parent and evaluator understand each other’s expectations and preparations before the evaluation takes place.
 If the parent disagrees with the form of proof that the evaluator might expect, he can find another evaluator.
 Likewise, the evaluator isn’t obligated to verify the student’s suitability for graduation if she’s dissatisfied with the transcript, materials or explanation provided by the parent.

-The new law also validates diplomas issued by a certified diploma program.
+The new law also validates diplomas issued by a approved diploma program.

 Since each organization has its own criteria for graduation and evaluations, I won’t discuss that here.